Korea

 Angela Kim with her child in Seoul Children's Grand Park during their Family vacation to South Korea

 Our cultural exploration continued on Day 3 with a visit to Seoul Children’s Grand Park.
-Seoul Children’s Grand Park is a family theme park which consists of a zoo, a botanic garden, children’s playgrounds, an amusement park and a children’s imagination center (상상나라).
+Seoul Children’s Grand Park is a family theme park which consists of a zoo, a botanical garden, children’s playgrounds, an amusement park, and a children’s imagination center (상상나라).

 kid at the Seoul Children's Grand Park